JWKANG0308/TAAP/README.md

 # TAAP: Timestep-Adaptive Attribute Preservation for Identity-Preserving Face Generation

+TAAP is a diffusion-based face generation project focused on preserving facial identity.
+Vanilla DDPMs often produce realistic faces, but they can lose identity consistency during generation.
+To address this, I proposed TAAP (Timestep-Adaptive Attribute Preservation), which learns a timestep-specific weight for identity loss instead of applying the same supervision across all diffusion steps.

-I implemented TAAP using a standard U-Net with channel multipliers `(1, 2, 4)`, `2` residual blocks per level, and attention at `32×32`.
-I trained the model for `50` epochs with a model learning rate of `2e-4` and a timestep weighter learning rate of `1e-4`.
-For sampling, I used `DDIM` with `50` steps.
+This design keeps the training framework simple while better aligning identity supervision with the diffusion process.
+I implemented TAAP with a standard U-Net backbone and a lightweight timestep weighter trained jointly with the diffusion model.
+For inference, the auxiliary weighter is not required, so the final model remains compatible with standard DDIM sampling.
+I trained the model on CelebA-64 for `50` epochs and used `DDIM` sampling with `50` steps.
 # Report:

 [Project Report](report/TAAP.pdf)